 The following parameter data types are supported:

 double(Real in FMI)

 int32(Integer in FMI)

-boolean or logical (Boolean in FMI)
+booleanor logical (Boolean in FMI)

 FMU Dynamic Library

-Generated FMU contains dynamic library build for the current platform.
+A generated FMU contains a dynamic library build for the current platform.
 The default

 can be invoked.
 However, the following functions have no operation and return

 Functions accessing or serializing